 Service Your Vehicle Before You Travel

-Traveling in colder weather takes a much greater toll on the mechanical parts of your vehicle, so making sure you give the vehicle a service before you travel should help to identify any potential problems so they can be rectified before you find yourself on the winter roads.
+Traveling in colder weather takes a much greater toll on the mechanical parts of your vehicle, so making sure you give the vehicle a check-up before you travel to identify any potential problems.
+Cold weather affects the battery and cooling system, so you'll want to be sure that both are in prime condition before you leave.
+Other items, such as belts, hoses, spark plugs, and cables, can stop working at any time of the year, but the consequences are potentially more serious if it happens while you're in the middle of a snowstorm.

 Give Yourself Extra Time in Your Itinerary

-One of the biggest mistakes when planning a winter road trip is to over-estimate the miles that you can cover comfortably during your trip, so make sure that you give yourself plenty of time for stops, and certainly don't assume that you will be able to travel along at the same pace as you would on the highway in the summer.
+One of the biggest mistakes when planning a winter road trip is to over-estimate the miles that you can cover comfortably during your trip.
+Make sure that you give yourself plenty of time for stops and don't assume that you will be able to travel at the same pace as you would on the highway in the summer.
 In any type of inclement weather, be it rain, ice, or snow, you should be driving considerably slower than the legal speed limit and with extra space between the car in front of you.

 Avoid Traveling During Rush Hour

-The rush hour in cold weather is certainly not somewhere to be if you are driving in winter weather for the first time, and the crush of vehicles close together makes accidents all the more likely.
-As well as making your road trip safer, it is much more enjoyable to drive when the roads are quieter, as nobody enjoys the frustrations of a traffic jam!
+Rush hour in cold weather is certainly not somewhere to be if you are driving in winter weather for the first time, and the crush of vehicles close together makes accidents all the more likely.
+Not only does it make your road trip safer, but it is also much more enjoyable to drive when the roads are quieter, as nobody enjoys the frustrations of a traffic jam.
+If you'll be passing through big cities, be aware of the weekday morning and afternoon commute.
+Although if a sudden storm starts, you'll likely hit traffic regardless of where you are as drivers slow down.

-Carry the Numbers of a Few Local Recovery Services Along Your Route
+Carry the Numbers of Local Recovery Services Along Your Route